When does an app’s journey begin?

 General audience preferences play a crucial role in coming up with the best possible app design.
 Some audiences can manage a slightly populated home screen.
 Others need a decluttered experience.

-• Do not hesitate to take inspiration from good app designs of other competing apps.
+There are a myriad of such divergences in user choices that eventually reflect in app design.
+Thus, any given design strategy must be compatible with the target audience. - Do not hesitate to take inspiration from good app designs of other competing apps.
 It is difficult to design something from scratch without any real reference point.
 It’s best in situations like these to use other successful app designs as a reference point.

 This doesn’t necessarily mean you should copy app designs outright.
 Learn from good designs and see what makes them work.
 Apply the same principles to your own design strategy and bear the fruits of a truly optimal app.